Harvey Weinstein to be arraigned again ahead of criminal trial

 The two women in the earlier indictment are among roughly 70 who have accused Weinstein of sexual misconduct dating back decades.
 Weinstein has denied the allegations and said any sexual encounters were consensual.

-Lawyers for Weinstein have asked that the trial be moved, perhaps to Suffolk County on Long Island or to Albany County upstate, because intense media scrutiny in New York City would make it impossible for him to get a fair trial there, the Times said, citing court records.
+Lawyers for Weinstein have asked that the trial be moved, perhaps to Suffolk County on Long Island or to Albany County upstate, because intense media scrutiny in New York City would make it impossible for him to get a fair trial there, according to a court filing.

 Reporting by New York Newsroom; Editing by Noeleen Walder and Leslie Adler